luljn/portfolio-sample/README.md

 # Description.

-A sample of portfolio made with Bootstrap.
+A sample of portfolio (in a single page) made with Bootstrap 5.

 ## Author.